 a.
 A series of loss simulations or results of other analysis performed related to extreme tail events.
-The insurer/group is to run a series of loss simulations or other analysis performed related to extreme tail events that include all in-force policies for 1st January 20207.
-The insurer/group is also to submit its underlying assumptions, inter alia, risk measure, return period, and time horizon.
+The insurer/group is to run a series of loss simulations, or other analyses performed related to extreme tail events that include all in-force policies for 1 January 20227.
+The insurer/group must also submit its underlying assumptions, inter alia, risk measure, return period and time horizon.

 The underlying assumptions are to include, but are not limited to, assumptions relating to reinstatement premiums and/or vendor model(s).
-Where proprietary or vendor model(s) are used for and serve as inputs to the simulation, the insurer/group must disclose the model(s) specifications (e.g. AIR, RMS, EQECAT, proprietary, etc.), model version and the assumptions (such as the inclusion or exclusion of demand surge, standard versus near-term, etc.) used.
+Where proprietary or vendor model(s) are used for and serve as inputs to the simulation, the insurer/group must disclose the model(s) specifications (e.g., AIR, RMS, EQECAT, proprietary), model version and the assumptions used (e.g., inclusion or exclusion of demand surge, standard versus near-term).

 b.
-Insurer/group specific worst-case scenario
+Insurer/group-specific worst-case scenario